 This is the official website for Los Angeles-based journalist and author Barbara Isenberg.
-Her newest book is the Los Angeles Times best-seller Tradition!: The Highly Improbable, Ultimately Triumphant Broadway-to-Hollywood Story of Fiddler on the Roof, the World’s Most Beloved Musical.
-A long-time contributor to the Los Angeles Times and Time Magazine, she is also the author of Conversations with Frank Gehry, also a Los Angeles Times best-seller, as well as Making It Big: The Diary of a Broadway Musical, and State of the Arts: California Artists Talk About Their Work.
-Since 1983, she has hosted British Theater Backstage with Barbara Isenberg, an annual London-based theater program.
+Her most recent book is the Los Angeles Times best-seller Tradition!: The Highly Improbable, Ultimately Triumphant Broadway-to-Hollywood Story of Fiddler on the Roof, the World’s Most Beloved Musical from St. Martin’s Press.
+A long-time contributor to the Los Angeles Times and other publications, she is also the author of Conversations with Frank Gehry, also a Los Angeles Times best-seller, as well as Making It Big: The Diary of a Broadway Musical, and State of the Arts: California Artists Talk About Their Work.
+From 1983 through 2014, she regularly hosted British Theater Backstage with Barbara Isenberg, a London-based theater program.

-Since it first opened on Broadway in fall, 1964, Fiddler on the Roof has rarely not been on the stage somewhere, including schools, army bases and countries from Argentina to Japan.
+Since its debut on Broadway in fall, 1964, Fiddler on the Roof has rarely not been on the stage somewhere, including schools, army bases and countries from Argentina to Japan.
 Tradition! weaves together behind-the-scenes stories and anecdotes about the Fiddler film and musical, thoughts on its cultural importance and tales of its resonance for such an enormous and diverse audience.
 For Kirkus Reviews, the book is “a loving tribute to a cultural phenomenon.”

-Published by St. Martin’s Press in celebration of the 50th anniversary of Fiddler’s Broadway debut on Sept.
-22, 1964, Tradition! received advance praise from Harold Prince, the musical’s stage producer, as well as the film’s director Norman Jewison, actors Harvey Fierstein and Austin Pendleton and best-selling author, Julie Salamon.
-Library Journal calls the book “a deliciously rich and detailed story of an American musical-theater jewel… An obligatory purchase for every musical theater collection.”
+First published in 2014 by St. Martin’s Press in celebration of the 50th anniversary of Fiddler’s Broadway start, Tradition! received advance praise from Harold Prince, the musical’s stage producer, as well as the film’s director Norman Jewison, actors Harvey Fierstein and Austin Pendleton and best-selling author, Julie Salamon.
+Library Journal called the book “a deliciously rich and detailed story of an American musical-theater jewel… An obligatory purchase for every musical theater collection.”

 About Fiddler on the Roof